ttobias28/ttobias28/README.md

 ## About me!

-💻 I am a student at Tennessee Technological University studying **Artificial Intelligence and Mathemtaics with a focus in Data Science and Statistics**.
+💻 I am a student at Tennessee Technological University studying **Artificial Intelligence and Mathematics with a focus in Data Science and Statistics**.
 I am passionate about integrating data science into the applied sciences like marine and environmental, and am eager to learn new tools that aid those goals!

 🌷 Outside of tech, I love keeping my **hands and mind busy**.
 Legos, puzzles, hiking, scuba diving, and baking & cooking are some of my favorite ways to unwind and stay **creative**.

 🦈 My biggest passion is **environmental conservation**.
 Protecting the oceans, mountains, and plains that make up our planet's wild, living fabric is what I'd love to support.
 At the heart of it all is a fierce commitment to keeping animals safe and healthy, and to speaking up for the rights and land of those who have no voice of their own.

 ✈️ I am in **LOVE** with traveling!
-I've been to countries like Germany, Monaco, Belize, Canada, and more!!
-There is so much thrill in seeing the different cultures and lives that are all around us.
+I've been to countries like Germany, Monaco, Belize, Canada, and more.
+There is so much to see in the cultures and lives that surround us and so much to learn from others.

 ## Skills